Updated , by Linode

 In the Create an Image menu select the Linode and disk you would like to freeze, and provide a label.
 You may also add an optional description of the image.
 Then, click Create.

-Once you click the Create button, your image will be frozen for later use.
+Once you click the Create button, your image is frozen for later use.
 You can view the progress under the bell notifications at the top of the page.

 Managing Your Images